Old Stone Mill NHS - The Delta Mill Society

 Harvest bounty at the

-For many years The Delta Mill Society has hosted this event, held on Thanksgiving Weekend in October.
-It features a sale of home baking, preserves, vegetable produce, crafts, plants, dried flowers, all donated by members of the community.
+Held on the last Saturday in September, the Delta Harvest Festival is a village wide celebration of the fall harvest.
+The mill is open for tours and treats, with the Friends of the Mill table featuring a variety of home baking, preserves, vegetable produce, crafts, plants, dried flowers, all donated by friends of the mill.
 Visitors arrive from Ottawa, Kingston, Brockville and many other centres to enjoy the country atmosphere of this lovely village, to purchase the sale products and to take part in the activities and demonstrations of special interest (such as blacksmithing) sponsored by the Society.

 The Delta Mill Society The Delta Mill Society